All Episodes

 And he never wanted to talk about himself never.

-He was always about the character and always about the story and always about other people.
+It was always about the character and always about the story and always about other people.

-Senate immigration bill to aid economy.
+Senate immigration bill to aid economy, Congressional Budget Office says.

-The Congressional Budget Office report on the Gang of Eight Bill reveals, to me anyway, something that's inarguably obvious.
+The Congressional Budget Office report on the Gang of Eight bill reveals, to me anyway, something that's inarguably obvious.

 And that is it is a disaster.

-And I don't know how this thing, I based on what this CBO report says about it, and I'll detail it when we come back from the break at the bottom of the.
+And I don't know how this thing, based on what this CBO report says about it, and I'll detail it when we come back from the break at the bottom of the, I don't know how this thing passes the Senate.

-Live in weird times.
+We live in weird times.

 So sit tight, folks.

-We'll be back, and we'll continue all the rest of today's program in honor of Vincent Flynn.
+And we'll continue all the rest of today's program in honor of Vincent Flynn.

-How are you Rush Limbaugh?
+Hi, how are you, Rush Limbaugh?

-Excellence in broadcasting network.
+Excellence in Broadcasting Network.

 So stand by for the details of that.

-Now let's look at the CBO report on the gang of eight immigration.
+Now, let's look at the CBO report on the gang of eight immigration.

-Yeah, we'll I'll get to Obama in Germany, but there were two things he did in Germany.
+Yeah, I'll get to Obama in Germany.

 Now, if you remember 2008, Obama went over to Germany, and he requested at that time to speak at the Brandenburg Gate.